freebirdyeah/cryptonite-taskphase-shaan/Hello_Hackers.md

 > Challenge Statement: In this challenge, to get the flag, you must run the hello command with a single argument of hackers.
 Try it now!

 Arguments seem to follow commands and tell the command what to do.

-Here, simply invoke the `hello` command with the argument `hackers`: `hello hackers` to obtain the flag `pwn.college{8Cue8xogWMbqs51WJYOdZmMDtuO.dhjNyUDL4kjN0czW}`
+Here, simply invoke the `hello` command with the argument `hackers`; `$ hello hackers` to obtain the flag `pwn.college{8Cue8xogWMbqs51WJYOdZmMDtuO.dhjNyUDL4kjN0czW}`